Arunkumar-MS/calorieTracking/README.md

 - Install packges by running `yarn`
 - Run Api by running `yarn start`
 - Now you should see message `Server is Running @ 3001`
-- Yay!
-Yay we are done

 #### FE React APP
-- Open new termial Start with root folder of this project
+- Open new terminal Start with root folder of this project
 - Install packges by running `yarn`
 - Run Api by running `yarn start`
 - Now you should see `started server on 0.0.0.0:3000, url: http://localhost:3000`